microsoft/durabletask-go/README.md

 		)),
 	)
 	otel.SetTracerProvider(tp)
-	return tp
+	return tp, nil
 }
 ```

-You can find this code in the [distributedtracing.go](./samples/distributedtracing.go) sample.
+You can find this code in the [distributedtracing](./samples/distributedtracing) sample.
 The following is a screenshot showing the trace for the sample's orchestration, which calls an activity, creates a 2-second durable timer, and uses another activity to make an HTTP request to bing.com:

 ![image](https://user-images.githubusercontent.com/2704139/205171291-8d12d6fe-5d4f-40c7-9a48-2586a4c4af49.png)